Hydraxous/EasyPZ-ULTRAKILL/README.md

 When enabling cheats or major assists P-Mode will automatically be disabled.
 You can still use the restart hotkey however.

 P-Mode can be toggled by pressing **P** by default and can be changed in the config file in *BepinEx/config/Hydraxous.ULTRAKILL.EasyPZ.cfg*
-The status of P-Mode can be seen in the pause menu in-game.

 _______________________________________________________________________________________________________________________________________
 **Remaining Goals UI**